kaliber5/ember-cli-yadda-opinionated/README.md

 }
 ```

+The name of each method is a step name pattern.

+The pattern should start with `Given`, `When`, `Then` or `Define`.

+The name can contain converter macros, e. g. `$role`, and regular expressions.
+In fact, the whole step name is used a regular expression.

+Yadda adds `^` to the beginning of the regex, and `ember-cli-yadda-opinionated` also terminates it with a `$`.

+Don't forget that you must use double backslashes for escaping, e. g. `(\\d+)`.
+Single backslashes are swallowed by the string.

 ### Composing steps

-Create an individual `steps/*-steps.js` file for your acceptance test, as you normally would with `ember-cli-yadda`:

-    tests/acceptance/steps/my-test-name-steps.js
+`ember-cli-yadda` still requires that you have one individual step file for each accepatnce test, e. g.:

+    tests/acceptance/steps/login-logout-steps.js

-In that file, you normally would have:
+In that file, you normally would normally have:

 ```js
 import steps from 'ember-cli-yadda-opinionated/test-support/steps';